 The PSA (Public Servants Association of South Africa) is a registered trade union at the forefront of labour developments.

 The PSA is the largest, politically non-affiliated, fully-representative union in the Public Service.
-With a proud history of 99 years of service to its members, the PSA represents more than 235 000 public servants, Public Service pensioners and employees of semi-state institutions.
+With a proud history of more than a century of service to its members, the PSA represents more than 235 000 public servants, Public Service pensioners and employees of semi-state institutions.

-The PSA's conduct is aimed at achieving the Unions mission, guided by the values of: loyalty, transparency, respect, integrity, consistency, and service excellence.
+The PSA's conduct is aimed at achieving the Union mission, guided by the values of: loyalty, transparency, respect, integrity, consistency, and service excellence.

 As a trade union, the PSA's principal purpose is to regulate the relationship between employers and employees.
 The PSA creates a collective bargaining leverage for its members and provides a service to them by: